Home

 But when it comes to getting antioxidants from natural sources, Americans get more from coffee than they do from any fruits, vegetables or other beverages.

-So what makes coffee number one?
+So what makes coffee the number one source of antioxidants?

 It’s not that antioxidants in coffee come in the highest concentrations when compared with other natural sources.